 - Select the appropriate protocol from the drop-down menu.

-- If the selected protocol is either HTTP or HTTPS, enter the relative URL path and enter only the Domain Name and not the IP address.
+- If the selected protocol is either HTTP or HTTPS, enter the relative URL path.
 For example: for the URL https://myapps.organization.com/careers/engineering, the relative URL path is /careers/engineering.
 The relative URL path must start with a forward slash (/).

-- If the selected port is Web RDP, select the RDP access type.
-If the selected RDP access type is ‘Limited application type’, enter the Remote Application Name, Remote Application Directory, and Remote Application Argument.
+- If the selected protocol is Web RDP, select the RDP access type.
+If the selected RDP access type is ‘Limited Application Access’, enter the Remote Application Name, Remote Application Directory, and Remote Application Argument.

 - Enter the tags applicable to the application.